Skip to main content

 Why outsource an insurance call center to Trinidad specifically?

 Trinidad and Tobago is the second-largest English-speaking BPO market in the Caribbean after Jamaica.
-The country offers native English speakers, Atlantic Standard Time which provides a one-hour offset from US Eastern Time year-round, and a deep talent pool with strong tertiary education.
-For US insurance carriers and independent agencies, Trinidad provides a primary or secondary nearshore option that pairs well with Jamaica programs for redundancy and CAT-season continuity.
+The country offers native English speakers, Atlantic Standard Time year-round which provides a one-hour offset from US Eastern Time in winter and aligned coverage in summer with no DST shift, and a deep talent pool with strong tertiary education from the University of the West Indies and University of Trinidad and Tobago.
+For US insurance carriers, MGAs, and independent agencies, Trinidad provides a primary or secondary nearshore option that pairs well with Jamaica programs for redundancy and CAT-season continuity.
+The country's professional services sector is mature, with extensive experience in financial services back-office work and a workforce comfortable with insurance-specific terminology and AMS platforms drawn from a long-running domestic insurance and capital markets industry.
+To verify exact pricing for your program size and scope, request a written quote.

-How fast can a Trinidad FNOL team be deployed?
+How fast can a Trinidad-based FNOL team be deployed?

 What insurance functions can be outsourced to Trinidad versus kept in-house?

-What does Trinidad insurance call center outsourcing cost in 2026?
+What does insurance call center outsourcing to Trinidad cost in 2026?

 How do Trinidad agents handle TCPA compliance on outbound insurance calls?

-Outbound dialers honor TCPA call windows by recipient time zone, scrub the National Do Not Call Registry and internal DNC lists, and require documented prior express written consent before any auto-dialed marketing call to wireless numbers.
-Approved scripting only, mandatory disclosures captured at every touchpoint, and 100 percent call recording.
-Compliance exposure to the carrier is identical regardless of where the agent sits.
+Every outbound dialer used on CFG insurance campaigns is configured to honor TCPA call windows by recipient time zone, scrub against the National Do Not Call Registry and internal DNC lists, and require documented prior express written consent before any auto-dialed marketing call to wireless numbers.
+Agents follow approved scripting only, with mandatory disclosures captured at every touchpoint and recorded for audit.
+Calls are recorded with 100 percent retention for the engagement period and indexed by agent, date, claim or policy number, and disposition.
+CFG's compliance posture matches what US-based providers offer because the regulatory exposure for the carrier is identical regardless of where the agent sits, in Trinidad or Texas.
+Compliance review happens before any campaign goes live.
+To confirm current TCPA requirements for your specific call types and consent flows, consult your in-house compliance team or your state Attorney General's office directly.

 Can Trinidad teams handle CAT event volume surges?